 We have prepared multiple pages’ worth of information about the ATI TEAS exam.
 Here you’ll find everything you need to know about the ATI TEAS Science subtest.

 What Is the ATI TEAS Science Subtest?

-The Science subtest makes up a good percentage of the ATI TEAS 6, almost equaling the amount of time and questions you’ll receive for the Reading subtest.
-More specifically, you will receive approximately 63 minutes to complete 53 questions.
+The Science subtest makes up a good percentage of the ATI TEAS 7, almost equaling the amount of time and questions you’ll receive for the Reading subtest.
+More specifically, you will receive approximately 60 minutes to complete 50 questions.
 Every question on the exam will be in multiple choice format.
-There are four knowledge categories featured on the ATI TEAS 6 Science subtest—Pretest Questions, Human Anatomy and Physiology (21 percent), Scientific Reasoning (5 percent), and Life and Physical Sciences (5 percent).
+There are four knowledge categories featured on the ATI TEAS 7 Science subtest—Pretest Questions, Human Anatomy and Physiology, Scientific Reasoning, and Life and Physical Sciences.
 We will go over each category of this exam in further detail below.

 It is worth noting that there are no special markers as far as which questions are pretest questions and which are the real thing.
 We encourage you to be diligent and take each test question seriously to ensure the best possible outcome.